azdavis/millet/docs/errors.md

 val 空条承太郎 = 3
 ```

 Only certain ASCII characters may appear in names and the like.
-String literals and comments, however, should be able to handle arbitrary UTF-8.

 To fix, only use allowed source characters.
 Only ASCII characters (but not all ASCII characters) are allowed.